shirish93/shirish93.github.io/_posts/2024-02-16-innovation-trap.md

 * **Increased competitiveness:** Stay ahead of the curve by anticipating shifts and adapting quickly.
 * **Better resource allocation:** Invest in initiatives that truly generate value for your customers and business.
-* **Improved organizational success:** Aligned innovation fosters a culture of growth and adaptability, leading to long-term success.
+* **Improved organizational success:** Aligned innovation enriches a culture of growth and adaptability, leading to long-term success.

 So how do you adapt your organization to be more in alignment with business needs?